+Graduate students and new admits to any business graduate programs may qualify for one of the College of Business Graduate Scholarships.
 Each year the College of Business Scholarship Committee awards a number of scholarships to graduate business majors.
 Awards are made on an academic-year basis and cover the fall and spring semesters.
-To be eligible for an award, you must be a degree-seeking student in a master’s-level program in the College of Business and enrolled in no fewer than six credit hours.*
+To be eligible for an award, you must be a degree-seeking student in a master’s-level program in the College of Business and enrolled in no fewer than six credit hours*

-Applicants are considered for all awards based on a nomination by the director of the degree program for which they are applying.
 Scholarship awards are for the academic year and are distributed in two equal installments, one at the beginning of the fall semester and one at the beginning of the spring semester.
-If you are interested in being nominated for a graduate scholarship, please contact the director for the degree program to which you have applied:

 In addition to graduate scholarships offered by the College of Business, the FSU Graduate School has an online fellowship application system for the many awards it offers at the university level.
 For more information, please visit the graduate school’s website.